stripe/stripe-ios/README.md

 <img src="https://user-images.githubusercontent.com/89988962/153276097-9b3369a0-e732-45c4-96ec-ff9d48ad0fb6.png" alt="PaymentSheet" align="center"/>

-**Stripe API**: We provide [low-level APIs](https://stripe.dev/stripe-ios/docs/Classes/STPAPIClient.html) that correspond to objects and methods in the Stripe API.
+**Stripe API**: [StripePayments](StripePayments/README.md) provides [low-level APIs](https://stripe.dev/stripe-ios/docs/Classes/STPAPIClient.html) that correspond to objects and methods in the Stripe API.
 You can build your own entirely custom UI on top of this layer, while still taking advantage of utilities like [STPCardValidator](https://stripe.dev/stripe-ios/docs/Classes/STPCardValidator.html) to validate your user’s input.

 **Card scanning**: We support card scanning on iOS 13 and higher.
 See our [Card scanning](#card-scanning) section.